sammieatkins/accessibility-course/accessibility-course/src/content/lessons/02_alt-text/instruction.md

 <h2 class="subheading">It's more than just 'dog.jpg'</h2>

 Alt text is probably something you already think you know about accessibility.
-Most developers know about alt text because it's one of the default attributes in an `img` tag when you use Emmet shortcuts.
+Most developers know about alt text because it's one of the default attributes in an `img` tag when you use Emmet abbreviations.
 There's more to it than just filling it with whatever text, though.

 Alt text is short for alternative text.
 It's meant to be an equivalent alternative to a meaningful image.
 People who can't see the image should still be able to understand what it's supposed to tell them.
 Alt text has other practical uses too—like boosting SEO and providing a fallback when an image doesn’t load (...not that your images would ever fail to load, obviously).

 ## How to Write Good Alt Text